cloud-hybrid/factory/README.md

 #### Committing ####

 Credentials should only be accessible on the machines that need access to them.
-Never commit sensitive information to a repository that is not needed by every development machine ***and*** otherwise production-based server(s).
+Never commit sensitive information to a repository.

 You can use the `-t` or `--template` flag on the dotenv cli to create a template of your `.env` file.